GenevaJUG/genevajug.github.com/main/_posts/2011-04-18-One-Slide-Session-Lightweight-Killer-Apps-with-Nothing-But-Vanilla-JavaEE6.md

 ---
-title: April 18th, the One Slide Session, Lightweight Killer Apps with Nothing But Vanilla Java EE 6
+title: April 18th, the One Slide Session !
+Lightweight Killer Apps with Nothing But Vanilla Java EE 6
 category: next
 ---